Women of Steel: LIFE With Female Factory Workers in World War II

 In 1941 only 1% of aviation employees were women, while this year they will comprise an estimated 65% of the total.
 Of the 16,000,000 women now employed in the U.S., over a quarter are in war industries.
 Although the concept of the weaker sex sweating near blast furnaces, directing giant ladles of molten iron or pouring red-hot ingots is accepted in England and Russia, it has always been foreign to American tradition.
 Only the rising need for labor and the diminishing supply of manpower has forced this revolutionary adjustment.

 The women are recruited from Gary and nearby East Chicago.
 A minority has drifted in from agricultural areas.
 They are black and white, Polish and Croat, Mexican and Scottish… The women steel workers at Gary are not freaks or novelties.
 They have been accepted by management, by the union, by the rough, iron-muscled men they work with day after day.
 In time of peace they may return once more to home and family, but they have proved that in time of crisis no job is too tough for American women.

-Here, as the U.S. celebrates Labor Day, LIFE.com presents a series of pictures from the Gary mills in 1943, in the very midst of the Second World War.
-Here are portraits of individual women, pride shining from their faces, as well as characteristically marvelous Bourke-White shots of enormous machines, grease-lathered gears, powerful tools — photographs that capture the grit, grime and rugged, unexpected beauty of a factory and its workers in full production mode.
+Here, LIFE.com presents a series of pictures from the Gary mills in 1943, in the very midst of the Second World War.
+Here are portraits of individual women, pride shining from their faces, as well as characteristically marvelous Bourke-White shots of enormous machines, grease-lathered gears, powerful tools—photographs that capture the grit, grime and rugged, unexpected beauty of a factory and its workers in full production mode.